State police investigate death in Blair County

 BLAIR COUNTY, Pa.
-(WTAJ) — Pennsylvania State Police are on the scene of a death in Frankstown Township Wednesday afternoon.
+(WTAJ) — Pennsylvania State Police are investigating the death of a woman in Frankstown Township.

 This is a developing story, please check back for updates and download the WTAJ app to receive breaking news notifications.